giobel/giobel.github.io/_posts/2018-05-21-pythonClass.md

-Context: Check that the openings in a beam are consistent with a typical detail
+##Example 2: Check that the openings in a beam are consistent with a typical detail

 <img src="/images/class01.PNG" width="900" style="display:block; margin-left: auto; margin-right: auto;">